burlachenkok/exploring-python3/python3-note.md

 Even in the case of deciding to use a third-party library, you will need to commit to a choice of the library.

-There are social aspects that are sometimes even more important than technical:
+There are social aspects that are sometimes even more important than technical during selecting which library to use:

 * The size of the community
 * Quality of documentation
 * Number of bugs or rate of fixing them